pauldc4/AbsaAssessment/README.md

 To see the app working:
 1. Git Clone https://github.com/pauldc4/AbsaAssessment.git
-2. Open solution in Visulal studio (preferably 2019) and Run (the project will take a few minutes to compile the first time as it has to download all its dependencies)
+2. Open solution in Visual studio (preferably 2019) and Run (the project will take a few minutes to compile the first time as it has to downloading all its dependencies)

+*if visual studio becomes unresponsive please shut down visual studio and run a manual npm install on AbsaAssessment\TelephoneDirectory\ClientApp, then open  Visual Studio again and run.*

 #### Prerequisites
 * GIT (latest version)